gracefulife/clova-developer-guide/en/Design/Design_Guideline_For_Extension.md

 Get one shrimp gold-crust pizza.
 ```

 The above utterances are organized in the pattern of noun (pizza type), noun (quantity), and verb (intention), and it also includes commonly used prepositions, endings, adverbs, and interjections.
 Once you have used up all of the possible utterance patterns, you can reuse the patterns but change the slot values to meet the recommended number of utterance sentences.
-Add to the sample utterances by complying with the following details:
+Add sample utterances by complying with the following details:
 * Add new sentences by changing the slot value used in the sample utterance.
 * Add new sentences by changing the style of the sentence, such as the use of prepositions, endings, adverbs, and interjections.
-* **Please make sure to avoid repeated use of set combination values.** For example, the utterance "Order two boxes of pepperoni pizza." and "Please order just one pepperoni pizza for me." may have different endings, prepositions, and quantity values, but they have an overlapping combination of values `"pepperoni"` and `"order"`.
+* **Make sure to avoid repeated use of set combination values.** For example, the utterance "Order two boxes of pepperoni pizza." and "Please order just one pepperoni pizza for me." may have different endings, prepositions, and quantity values, but they have an overlapping combination of values `"pepperoni"` and `"order"`.

 ```
 Quick, order 5 BBQs.